 Nestled in the picturesque mountainside of central Greece lies the legendary ancient city that was once considered as ‘the navel of the world’ by ancient Greeks.
 In this ultimate traveler’s guide to Delphi and its surroundings, we will take you on a journey through time and give you exclusive tips, tricks, and must-see sites to make your trip unforgettable.

-So pack your bags, grab your camera, and let’s get started!
+So pack your bags, grab your camera, and let’s head to Delphi in Greece.

 Delphi is an ancient Greek city located on the southwestern slope of Mount Parnassus in the Phocis region.
 The city was home to the famous Oracle of Delphi, which was considered to be one of the most important oracles in the ancient world.
 In addition to its religious and spiritual significance, Delphi was also an important political and economic center in Greece.